How do we know the GOP wants to rig elections? Because they lie

 “Every community has both a Republican and a Democrat responsible for running elections.
 We use paper ballots.
 Our voting equipment is not connected to the internet.
 We conduct rigorous preelection testing and post-election audits.
 And when an issue is identified, it is investigated and addressed through law and not rhetoric."

 It’s safe to presume that Larry Kudlow knows the same things I know given that we both live and vote in the state of Connecticut.
-I think it’s therefore reasonable to conclude not only that he’s lying, but that he knows he’s lying.
+I think it’s therefore reasonable to conclude that not only is he lying, but that he knows he’s lying.
 And I think it's important to say that plainly.

-A lot of time is put into fact-checking in a valiant effort to defend the truth, but the lies themselves are worth paying attention to, because without them, the true position of the GOP would be indefensible.
+A lot of time is spent fact-checking liars in a valiant effort to defend the truth, but the lies themselves are worth paying attention to.
+Without them, the true position of the GOP would be indefensible.
 Achieving their goals would be impossible without deceit.

-The liars know election fraud is rare.
-States and localities have multi-stage verification processes.
-They know that rarity is due to state laws holding criminals accountable.
-And liars know Americans prefer tradition.
-We prefer states and localities be in charge of elections.
+The liars know that fraud is rare.
+States and localities have multi-stage vetting processes.
+They know that the rarity of fraud is due to laws that hold criminals accountable.
+The liars also know voters prefer tradition – that states and localities should be in charge of elections.

 What do the liars really want?